 You might want to read about how to declutter and what you can do with loved one’s items after a loss.

-Add a suggestion to my list in the comments about how to help during a loss of loved one, and I can keep it growing to help others.
+Add a suggestion to my list in the comments about how to help during the loss of a loved one, and I can keep it growing to help others.